rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <!-- <h3 id="variables">Variables</h3> -->
 ### Variables
 A variable can be defined as a number entity (use "var_n" as the object type).
 The variable will be implemented as a slider.
-"device_class" is set if found in the input's "Description" field.
-Must be a valid sensor device class.
+Attributes "device_class", "min" and "max" are set if found in the variable's "Description" field.
+Must be valid sensor attributes.
+See Note.
-"max" and "min" can be set similarly.
 If not explicitly set, max = 255 and min = 0.
-See Note.
+See
+<a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.
 {% raw %}
 <pre>
 homeassistant/number/HVXLb1d0d912ed315aad_VA-145n/config